mlund/faunus/docs/_docs/install.md

 rm -fR CMakeCache.txt CMakeFiles
 ~~~

-## Linking an external program
+## Linking an custom program

-Start by making a new directory (anywhere you want), put your .cpp source file there,
+Create a new directory (anywhere you want), put your `.cpp` source file there,
 and make a `CMakeLists.txt` file telling CMake about the new executable.
 For example: